+Public Land & Resources Policy, NRSM 595

-Natural Resources Policy & Administration - NRSM 422 (undergraduate/graduate credit) Fall 2023, 3 credits, TR 9:30-10:50 am, Interdisciplinary Science Bldg.
-110 Instructor Information:
+Fall 2023, 4 credits, Lectures on T, Th 9:30-10:50 am, Interdisciplinary Science Bldg.
+110 (with undergraduate students taking NRSM 422); and graduate student discussions on Tuesdays 3-3.50 in Health Science 410.

+Instructor Information:

+Prof. Martin Nie 402 Clapp Bldg

+Telephone: 406-243-6795

-Prof. Martin Nie 402 Clapp Bldg Telephone: 406-243-6795 about: Martin Nie Office hours: I encourage students to talk to me and visit after each class session on T, TH.
-We can do this in the foyer outside of the classroom.
+about: Martin Nie

+Office hours: I encourage students to talk to me and visit after class sessions on T, TH.
+We can do this in the nice open foyer outside of the classroom.
 I will also hold office hours from 12-2.30 on Tuesdays and 3-4 on Wednesdays.
 If these times don't work, we can just schedule something else that does.
 Please email at martin.nie@umontana.edu.

 Course Description: This course provides an intense introduction to the laws, regulations, policies, planning and decision making processes that govern federal public lands and resources in the U.S. Topics covered include the historical and constitutional context of federal public lands, federalism and intergovernmental relations, Tribal sovereignty and treaty rights on public lands, a primer on administrative rulemaking and judicial review, NEPA, hard rock mining and mineral leasing, public rangelands managed by the BLM, the National Forest System, the Endangered Species Act, and protected lands designated as National Monuments, Parks, and federal Wilderness.
-Required Reading: